marsonmao/timeline-challenge/README.md

 # Phase Timeline Challenge

+## 📝 Notes to the review team 📝

+### Technical decisions

+1. **Project structure:** The files are flattened in `/src/Timeline` and `/e2e` because I'd like to keep it simple in this challenge.
+In a real world codebase we surely would manage them in dedicated folders like `/lib/hooks` etc.
+1. **Eslint:** I tried to setup a complete Eslint config file with recommended plugins, but it produced many errors and I did not have enough time to fix them all, so I left the codebase without a config file and rely on the default setup from react-scripts.
+1. **useInView:** In order to control the `hidden` attribute, I leveraged the familiar and popular library.
+1. **useLatest:** In order to optimize the dependency arrays of e.g. `useCallback`, I copied a single file from the tool set `react-use`.
+Some of these optimizations could be replaced by `useEvent` in React 19.
+1. **useDragging:** In order to provide better user experience when dragging, I added this hook to support a full screen dragging.
+This was created based on my former expereience in a similar complex music editor.
+1. **ChatGPT and Copilot:** I leveraged these AI tools for creating test cases and setting up PlayWright.
+Everything is reviewed, of course.
+1. **Workarounds for tests:** There are two workarounds in `test-util` because it seems that those behaviors are not correctly simulated in jsdom.
+1. **DOM structure change in Playhead:** I added extra elements in this component because I'd like to leverage the native scrolling behavior to sync its position with Ruler.
+I'm not sure if the expected implementation is to control the transform of `playhead`.
+I left the test id unchanged and I hope my DOM structure would not fail the automated assesment.
+1. **Regarding a requirement:** "Invalid inputs (non-numeric) revert to the previous valid value".
+Although it says "previous" value, after viewing the demo video multiple times, I feel it actually refers to the mimimum allowed value.
+This also simplifies the implementation since I don't need an extra state, so I decided to make it this way.
+Please let me know if we indeed want it to revert to the previous valid value.

+### Commands

+1. `yarn start` run the app in http://localhost:3000/
+1. `yarn test /src` run all test cases and display the coverage report
+1. `yarn test:e2e` run all e2e test cases; if you haven't installed it before, you might need `yarn playwright install --with-deps`; read here for more details https://playwright.dev/docs/intro#updating-playwright

+**Happy to attend the challange! 😃** 2025/02/26

 ## Overview

 Implement interactive features for a Timeline component.
 We will provide a basic Timeline component scaffold, and your task is to implement the functionality that meets the user behavior requirements outlined below.